jshankman/pointhouse/README.md

-Lighthouse
+Pointhouse
 ==========

-Lighthouse is a decentralised, peer to peer crowdfunding application that uses the smart contracts features of the Bitcoin protocol.
+Pointhouse is a decentralised, peer to peer crowdfunding application that uses the smart contracts features of the Bitcoin protocol.
 It lets you create projects and pledge to those projects.
+This is a fork of vinumeris' Lighthouse application that runs on the PointCoin network.
+As such, most of the contact information refers to vinumeris.

 Visit the web site: